 Integration: Zoho too integrates well with many third-party and in-house apps.
 Over 200 applications are available covering various features such as finance, business operations, email marketing, meeting scheduling among others.

 Analytics and Reporting: Zoho’s analytics and reporting are detailed in comparison with HubSpot.

 Cons of Zoho CRM

 Business Outshines the Platform: When your business grows and your marketing team demands more freedom and features in the tool, they don’t get that punch in Zoho.
-Your business needs seem bigger what Zoho has to offer.
+Your business needs seem bigger than what Zoho has to offer.

 Contacts Still Don’t Convert to Leads: Users have been demanding this feature for quite some years, but Zoho doesn’t seem to bother.
 You get two different tabs for leads and contacts respectively.
 If you initiated contact with a prospect you put it under the Contacts Tab.
 But, when it becomes a lead, there’s no way to shift that contact automatically to the leads tab.
-You have to fill the details again in the leads part or you can export the list of contacts and import that again in the leads tab.
+You have to fill in the details again in the leads part or you can export the list of contacts and import that again in the leads tab.
 HubSpot manages contacts and leads perfectly.